 Hunter Biden tells Congress his father was not involved in his business dealings

-Washington — Hunter Biden is testifying Wednesday before two GOP-led House committees leading the impeachment inquiry into President Biden, telling lawmakers in a closed-door deposition that his father was not involved in his various business deals.
+Washington — Hunter Biden testified Wednesday before two GOP-led House committees leading the impeachment inquiry into President Biden, telling lawmakers in a closed-door deposition that his father was not involved in his various business deals.

-In a prepared opening statement on Wednesday, Biden contested the premise of the inquiry, saying he "did not involve my father in my business," while noting that his testimony "should put an end to this baseless and destructive political charade."
+In a prepared opening statement, the younger Biden contested the premise of the inquiry, saying he "did not involve my father in my business," while noting that his testimony "should put an end to this baseless and destructive political charade."

 "For more than a year, your Committees have hunted me in your partisan political pursuit of my dad," he said in his prepared remarks.
 "You have trafficked in innuendo, distortion, and sensationalism — all the while ignoring the clear and convincing evidence staring you in the face.
 You do not have evidence to support the baseless and MAGA-motivated conspiracies about my father because there isn't any."